reiyua/BraycedForUnbased/README.md

 The website uses Google Firebase's Hosting for the website, Firebase to store entries and Storage to store any images or other media attached to said entry.

-TO-DO:

-- Add progress bar to show progress of file upload.
-(Semi-working, need to sync with actual file timing)

-ISSUES:

-File storage works but the link is no longer being added to entries.

 https://braycedforunbased.web.app